openclimatefix/quartz-status/README.md

 [//]: # (- `/components/airflow` - Returns the health of the Airflow instance)

-- `/components/apis/uk-pv-national-api/health` - Returns the health of the UK PV API
+- `/components/apis/uk-national/status` - Returns the status of the UK PV API

 [//]: # (- `/components/apis/uk-pv-api/last_forecast_run` - Returns the last time the forecast was run)

-[//]: # (- `/components/apis/uk-sites-api` - Returns the health of the UK Sites API)
+- `/components/apis/uk-sites/status` - Returns the health of the UK Sites API

 [//]: # (- `/components/apis/uk-sites-api/last_forecast_run` - Returns the last time the forecast was run)